Fort Alexander (Saint Petersburg): Bacteriology research facility

 In the 1890s, in wake of the discovery of the plague pathogen by Alexandre Yersin in 1894, the Russian government formed a special Commission on the Prevention of Plague Disease to facilitate research in this specific area of bacteriology.
 Fort Alexander's isolation led the commission to establish a new research laboratory there in January 1897.
 This laboratory was a part of Imperial Institute of Experimental Medicine (now Institute of Experimental Medicine of the Russian Academy of Medical Sciences).
 Fort Alexander was renovated for the new purpose in 1897–1899, largely with funds from Duke Alexander Petrovich of Oldenburg, and featured a science library, research labs including containment labs, a stable for laboratory horses, cremation facility for lab animals, and other auxiliary facilities.
 Research work in Fort Alexander took off in August 1899 and was mainly focused on the study of plague disease and preparation of plague serum and vaccine from the immunized horses.
+Danylo Zabolotny, Mikhail Gavrilovich Tartakovsky, and Nikolai Mikhailovich Berestnev were the three researchers who arrived there in 1898 to oversee the work.
 In the following years, the laboratory is reported to have worked also on the development of serums against cholera, tetanus, typhus, scarlatina, and a series of Staphylococcus and Streptococcus infections.
 Work was hazardous and there were three pneumonic and bubonic plague cases among the staff members in 1904 and 1907 resulting in two fatalities.
 After the Communist takeover in 1917, the laboratory in Fort Alexander ceased operations.
 Research assets were transferred to various institutes in Petrograd, Moscow, and Saratov.